Skip to content

 bun add files-sdk @aws-sdk/client-s3 @aws-sdk/s3-presigned-post @aws-sdk/s3-request-presigner

-Over the HTTP API, upload reports true byte-level progress via onProgress when the optional @aws-sdk/lib-storage package is installed (it’s loaded only when onProgress is used).
-Under the Workers R2Bucket binding the SDK reports progress generically instead — byte-level for stream bodies, start and finish for buffered ones.
+Over the HTTP API with the "aws-sdk" client, upload reports true byte-level progress via onProgress when the optional @aws-sdk/lib-storage package is installed (it’s loaded only when onProgress is used).
+Under the Workers R2Bucket binding and the fetch client the SDK reports progress generically instead — byte-level for stream bodies, start and finish for buffered ones.

 Usage